ReAnMa/error-handling/README.md

 # get-me-to-work

-- The user should see a overview of books
+- The user should see an overview of books
 - The user can create a new book with a title and add it to the overview

 ### What should be done?